Overview

 Spot Check

-Spot checks are targeted, detailed check processes conducted at specified times and using specific methods.
+Spot check is a specialized, one-time inspection of key equipment, usually generated ad-hoc, without a periodic plan.
 The purpose of spot check is to identify potential issues, anomalies, or faults in equipment, enabling timely maintenance, repair, or replacement to ensure proper equipment operation and reliability.

 Regular spot checks can identify potential issues early, prevent equipment breakdowns, reduce downtime, and lower production costs.
 Moreover, inspections contribute to maintaining equipment performance and lifespan, enhancing production efficiency, and ensuring safety.